Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Details and Analysis

 \textbf{Config.
 D (2+b)}:

-Therefore, we conduct plenty of experiments to test which one can best reflect our method's efficiency, as shown in Table. ~\ref{tab:subprompts config}.
-Another tokenization approach is accumulative prompts, where the previously added attribute continues to appear in the prompt of the next branch.
-This is referred to as the \textbf{accUmu. prompt}:
+Therefore, we conduct plenty of experiments to test which one can best reflect our method's efficiency, as shown in Table. ~\ref{tab:subprompts_config_extended}.
+Another sub-prompts approach is accumulative prompts, where the previously added attribute continues to appear in the prompt of the next branch.
+This is referred to as the \textbf{Accumulative Prompt}:

-However, as shown in the second-to-last row of Table ~\ref{tab:subprompts config}, the quantification results are not ideal.
+However, as shown in the second-to-last row of Table ~\ref{tab:subprompts_config_extended}, the quantification results are not ideal.
 We hypothesize that this is due to modifier overflow in the longer prompts ~\cite{hu2025token}, which degrades the efficiency of our method.